 The open enrollment period for Medicare lasts from Oct.
 15 to Dec.
-7, but don't be misled.
-This is not the period for Americans to enroll in Medicare for the first time (unless, of course, the time frame just happens to overlap with your initial enrollment period when you turn 65).
-The open enrollment period is a window for people who already have Medicare to review their coverage and decide whether to make any changes, for example switching their Part D prescription drug plan or moving from one Medicare option to another.
+7, but don’t be misled.
+This is not the period for Americans to enroll in Medicare for the first time (unless, of course, the time frame happens to overlap with your initial enrollment period when you turn 65).
+The open enrollment period is a window during which people who already have Medicare review their coverage and decide whether to make any changes — for example, switching their Part D prescription drug plan or moving from one Medicare option to another.

 Special Enrollment Period

-You're over 65 and have been relying on health insurance through you or your spouse's job, but suddenly one of you is laid off or you just decide to retire.
-That will trigger a special enrollment period (SEP) during which you can sign up for Medicare and won't have to face any penalty for having delayed signing up for Part B. You'll have eight months after losing your insurance to enroll in Medicare without being subject to a Part B premium penalty.
-When you enroll you will be asked to provide a form from your or your spouse's employer to prove that you have had health insurance from the time you turned 65 until your insurance was dropped.
+You’re over 65 and have been relying on health insurance through your job or your spouse’s job.
+Then, suddenly, one of you is laid off or you just decide to retire.
+That will trigger a special enrollment period (SEP) during which you can sign up for Medicare and won’t face any penalty for having delayed signing up for Part B. You’ll have eight months after losing your insurance to enroll in Medicare without being subject to a Part B premium penalty.
+When you enroll you will be asked to provide a form from your or your spouse’s employer to prove that you have had health insurance from the time you turned 65 until your insurance was dropped.

 Editor’s note: This article has been updated with new information for 2023.